Mon oncle Antoine

-Jutra's film is an examination of the social conditions in Québec's old, agrarian, conservative and cleric-dominated society on the eve of the social and political changes that transformed the province a decade later.
+The film is an examination of the social conditions in Québec's old, agrarian, conservative and cleric-dominated society on the eve of the social and political changes that transformed the province a decade later.

+The film was selected as the Canadian entry for the Best Foreign Language Film at the 44th Academy Awards, but was not accepted as a nominee.

 Plot

 Benoît is a young teenage boy living in rural Quebec.
 He works at the town general store belonging to his aunt Cécile and his uncle Antoine, who is also the town undertaker.
-On December 24, he begins work, setting up the store display much to the delight of the town and flirting with Carmen, the young girl whom his uncle and aunt employ, and treat as an adopted child.
+On 24 December, he begins work, setting up the store display much to the delight of the town and flirting with Carmen, the young girl whom his uncle and aunt employ, and treat as an adopted child.

 Madame Jos Poulin's eldest son, Marcel, dies that day, and she places a call to the store asking if Antoine can come to take care of the body.
 For the first time, Benoît is allowed to go with him.
 After they load the body into a coffin, they prepare to take it home.
 However, on the way home, Benoît encourages the horse to run as quickly as possible causing the coffin to fall off the sleigh.
 He tries to get Antoine to help put the coffin back on the sleigh; however, Antoine who has been steadily drinking throughout the day is unable to lift the coffin.
-He confesses to Benoît that he hates dealing with the dead bodies and that he is miserable in his life, wishing that he had achieved his dream of owning a hotel in the U.S. as he had wanted.
+He confesses to Benoît that he hates dealing with the dead bodies and that he is miserable in his life, wishing that he had achieved his dream of owning a hotel in the United States as he had wanted.
 He confesses that, although he treats Benoît and Carmen like his own, he regrets that his wife was unable to give him children.

 Angry with Antoine, Benoît manages to get him back in the sleigh and returns home.
 He runs up the stairs to get help from his aunt and discovers her embracing Fernand, the help, in her nightgown.
 Realizing what has happened, Fernand takes Benoît out in the sleigh to look for the body.
 Traumatized by seeing his aunt and Fernand together, Benoît is no help in remembering where the coffin fell off the sleigh.
 Eventually they make it back to the Poulin household where they find the entire Poulin family, including Jos, the father, who had been away working, around the coffin mourning the loss of Marcel.
 Jos looks at Benoît and the film ends.